prontog/multifwf/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have:
+In this version, after  I have:

 * Added importFrom(utils,read.fwf) to NAMESPACE.